Timwes21/SecurityCam/README.md

 The security buddy is desinged for ip cameras that have no out of the box software.
 You will have Generally speaking, any camera with a readily available IP address and/or port will manage fine.

 ## Why?
-If you have a high quality wireless camera with nothing other than streaming, then this aaplication is for you.
+If you have a high quality wireless camera with nothing other than streaming, then this application is for you.

 ## Quick Start
 ### Go to URL